20 things that happened during my first month of keto (and one that didn’t)

 - I got a touch of the keto diarrhea.
 This can happen if your digestive system isn’t used to all the fat.
 For most people, this clears up after a few days.

 One thing I did not experience, however, was the keto flu.
-I attribute this to the fact that I was already gluten-free and my diet was already low in processed carbs.
-Plus, I was already taking a magnesium supplement.
+I attribute this to the fact that my diet was already low in processed carbs and I was already taking a magnesium supplement.
 If you’re even just curious about going keto, I would recommend cutting back on processed carbs immediately.
 Your body will thank you for it.
 You can always go back to your carb-loving life if you choose, but if you try to go from a high-carb diet straight to a keto diet, you’re gonna have a bad time.

 Keto week 2